-Based on our own calculations, since 1965, Sto insulation systems have been installed on around 670 million m2 of buildings worldwide, potentially saving 120 billion litres of heating oil up to and including 2021, with the year under review accounting for around 6.5 billion litres of this figure alone.
-The resulting reduction in CO_2 emissions amounts to an equivalent of around 390 million tonnes in total, including approx. 21 million tonnes in 2021.
+Based on our own calculations, since 1965.
+Sto insulation systems have been installed on around 730 million square metres of buildings worldwide, potentially saving 137.5 billion litres of heating oil (equates to around 550 oil tankers with a capacity of 250 million litres of oil) up to and including 2023, with the year under review accounting for around 7.5 billion litres of this figure alone.
+The resulting reduction in CO2 emissions amounts to an equivalent of around 440 million tonnes in total, including approx. 24 million tonnes in 2023.
 In this way, Sto products make a significant continuous contribution to climate and environmental protection.
 This also improves the living comfort and quality of the relevant buildings.
+Image \square page 22 shows the CO2 emissions (Scope 1-3) of 21 Sto Group companies totalling approx. 75,263.1 CO2e in 2022. which together accounted for a share of around 74.8% of consolidated turnover.
+42.4% of emissions were attributable to Scope 1, i.e. emissions caused by the operation of our